NIFTY 5022,1500.42%

 How 500 stocks become 25–60 scored candidates — 6 hard gates, all must pass

-Starting universe: Nifty 500 + BSE 500 supplementary ≈ 550 stocks.
-Pre-filter removes PSU banks, complex NBFCs, stocks listed <5 years, market cap <₹500 Cr, pledge >30%, and ASM/ESM list stocks.
+Starting universe: Nifty 500 (~500 stocks).
+Pre-filter removes PSU banks, complex NBFCs, market cap <₹500 Cr, pledge >30%, and ASM/ESM surveillance list stocks.
+Gate sequencing is deliberate — earnings quality runs first to eliminate accounting-game companies before valuation or moat is even evaluated.

 Gate 1